jinqians/snell.sh/README.md

 # Snell Management Script

 ## Introduction
-This script allows you to easily manage the installation, uninstallation, and configuration of the Snell proxy server.
-It provides a menu-based interface to perform these operations.
+This Snell management script provides an efficient and automated solution for managing the Snell proxy service on Linux-based systems.
+Whether you are setting up a new Snell proxy or managing an existing instance, the script streamlines the process with simple commands for installation, configuration, version control, and uninstallation.
+It is designed to save time and reduce complexity for users who require a high-performance encrypted proxy service.

 ## Features
-+ Install Snell Proxy Server
-+ Uninstall Snell Proxy Server
++ Easy Installation
++ Seamless Removal
-+ View Snell Configuration
++ Configuration Review
++ Version Check and Upgrad
 + Supports both AMD64 and ARM64 architectures

 ## Prerequisites